38 Idioms About Missing Someone

 Other ways to say: Still love, left a part with me

-35. Miles apart but close at heart
+35. Miles Apart but Close at Heart

-Example Sentence:
+Example Sentences:

 • We’re miles apart but close at heart.